Americans want justice for George Floyd. Keith Ellison is in charge of getting it.

 The job of attorney general means getting criticism from all sides, and already Keith’s heard from people who thought Chauvin should be charged with first-degree murder, and he is fully aware that if he doesn’t get convictions in all the cases, some of his allies will be upset.

-Convincing a jury to convict a police officer has been a historically difficult task, even with substantial evidence.
-Just ask the families of Walter Scott in South Carolina or Freddy Gray in Maryland.
+Persuading a jury to convict a police officer has been a historically difficult task, even with substantial evidence.
+Just ask the families of Walter Scott in South Carolina or Freddie Gray in Maryland.

 “We do have to overcome cultural challenges,” Ellison said.
 “People are raised to believe the police are there to help them.”

 But on this, the culture seems to be shifting.
-Today, more than two-thirds of Americans believe Floyd’s killing represents a systemic issue in law enforcement, a dramatic increase from how Americans responded to the 2014 killings of unarmed black men in Ferguson, Mo, and New York.
+Today, more than two-thirds of Americans believe Floyd’s killing represents a systemic issue in law enforcement, a dramatic increase from how Americans responded to the 2014 killings of unarmed black men in Ferguson, Mo., and New York.

 Keith has a role to play on the path toward any possible reform; a prosecution, activists believe, would be an important first step.
 But these things have a way of moving from one generation to the next, and the future may lie more with Jeremiah than with Keith.